fabio-d/xc16plusplus-source/src/XC_GCC/gcc/gcc/config/pic30/pic30.md

      case 8:  return \"mov.b %1,%0\";
      case 9:  return \"mov.b %1,%0\";
      case 10: return \"mov.b WREG,%0\";
-     case 11: if (REGNO(operands[1]) == WR0_REGNO)
+     /* case 11 is not safe - can we get reload to fix it properly ? */ case 11: if (REGNO(operands[1]) == WR0_REGNO)
                 return \"mov.b WREG,%0\";
               else  if (pic30_dead_or_set_p(insn, w0))